Clubs and societies

 Oxford University Sport

-Oxford has 85 University sports clubs, as well as countless college teams and recreational opportunities.
+Oxford has 83 University sports clubs, as well as countless college teams and recreational opportunities.
 Many colleges have their own pitches and facilities, while Oxford University Sport on Iffley Road offers a swimming pool, gym, sports hall, racket sport courts and more.
 It is also home to the running track on which Roger Bannister broke the four-minute mile.
 To find out more please visit the Oxford University Sport website.

 University Club (Graduates)